 Make your way to Sabtang Island

-TRIVIA: I may have been raised in Batanes but I have never — I repeat — never had the chance to visit Sabtang nor Itbayat.
+I may have been raised in Batanes but I have never — I repeat — never had the chance to visit Sabtang nor Itbayat.
 Yes, I know, shame on me!
-For years, I’ve heard of tales from my family and friends about the beauty of these islands and its “eventful” boat rides; so it was about time that I finally headed over to this place… and boy, I absolutely regretted not coming sooner!
+For years, I’ve heard tales from my family and friends about the beauty of these islands and their “eventful” boat rides; so it was about time that I finally headed over to this place… and boy, I absolutely regretted not coming sooner!

 Otherwise, you can DIY this trip.
 Sabtang boat trips (that spans for about an hour) depart from Ivana port from 6:00AM to 7:00AM — you can get to this port from Basco by renting a tricycle roundtrip transfer which costs about Php 440.
 The boat trip costs Php 100 per person each way, and once you arrive in Sabtang you will have to pay Php 200 environmental fee at the tourism office.

 TIP: The boat ride can get a bit wet, so it’s best to bring a waterproof bag for your essentials.

-◘◘ Savidug Community (Vernacular Houses) A village which is abound with traditional Ivatan houses.
+A village filled with traditional Ivatan houses.
 In fact, it is the area where the endangered black face spoonbill was sighted years ago.
-To this day, it continues to fly in the area.
+To this day, it continues to fly in the area!

 Among the 4 Idjangs in Batanes, this is considered to be the most beautiful and perfectly shaped.

 This is arguably the cradle of Ivatan culture and heritage.
 Famous for its rows of old houses, narrow streets, and old sites, Chavayan is likely to leave lasting memories on your visit.
 Its Chapel, the only church in Batanes still roofed with cogon grass, is a stone’s throw away from a picturesque shore.

 One of the iconic and most photographed spots in Batanes because of its natural rock arch formation in an ideal beach cove.

 If Sabtang island will leave you speechless, Itbayat island will make your mouth drop to the floor.
 Then again — traveling here is no joke!
-The waves can be harsher than the journey to Sabtang and it will take about 2 to 4 hours; yet without a doubt, it will all be worth it!
+The waves can be harsher than the journey to Sabtang and it will take about 2 to 4 hours; yet without a doubt, it will all be worth it for your Batanes itinerary!

 NOTE: If the 4-hour boat trip doesn’t sound ‘fun’ to you, you can also fly to Itbayat via NorthSky Airlines which is a small 8-seater plane that flies every Monday, Wednesday, and Friday.
 It takes about 15 minutes and the fare will be about Php 1,800 one way.
 However, please take note that it will only fly if ALL seats are full.